conrs/blog/_posts/2023-09-13-whats-the-deal-with-relational-databases.md

 excerpt_separator: <!--more-->
 ---

-I recently wrote an internal blog post at [Truepill](https://truepill.com) to make relational databases a little more approachable for folks that are coming from a more document-oriented world.
-The main things to get used to were:
+I recently wrote an internal blog post at [Truepill](https://truepill.com) intended to make relational databases a little more approachable for folks that are coming from a more document-oriented world.

+Given the positive internal receiption, I decided to create a public version.
+The main things I covered were:
 - Schemas
 - Normalization of Data
 - Relationships